 In our intestines we carry 2 kilos of live micro-organisms.
 In a healthy person, these micro-organisms comprise about 80 percent “good guys” and 20 percent “bad guy”.
-Within the bad guys is a yeast called candida albicans, which causes no problems as long as we keep it at low levels.
+Within the bad guys is a yeast called Candida Albicans.
+This causes no problems as long as we keep it at low levels.
 In a healthy gut, the good guys prevent this bug from overgrowing and causing issues.
-However, our gut microflora can be affected by several factors, which include our modern diets and lifestyle, and this can help the Candida to grow stronger and to spread.
-Candida starts its life as a spore and in this form is not an issue, but when conditions favour it, such as a diet high in sugar, antibiotics which deplete our good bacteria the yeast can metamorphose into a fungal form, with roots called mycelia which can penetrate the tissues of the body.
+But, several factors can impact our gut microflora, including our modern diets and lifestyle.
+These factors can help Candida to grow stronger and spread.
+Candida Albicans starts life as a spore and in this form is not an issue.
+But a diet high in sugar, or antibiotics can deplete our good bacteria causing the yeast to metamorphose into a fungal form.
+This fungal Candia has roots called mycelia which can penetrate the tissues of the body.

-Other common medications which have negative effects on our gut flora include Non-steroidal anti-inflammatory drugs (NSAIDs) which are very common over-the-counter medications used for headaches, back pain and other painful conditions, and these also promote candida overgrowth.
+Other medications with negative effects include non-steroidal anti-inflammatory drugs (NSAIDs).
+These are very common over-the-counter treatments for headaches, back and other pains.
+But these also promote candida overgrowth.